 Reporting and Investigation

 Anyone who works for, does business with, or is otherwise part of the HHMI community is expected to act as a “whistleblower” by reporting suspected fraudulent or dishonest use or misuse of HHMI resources or property by HHMI employees, consultants, contractors, suppliers, or service providers.
-As outlined in the Whistleblower and Fraud Reporting Procedure, reporting may be through any of several avenues, including HHMI supervisors, HHMI’s director of Internal Audit, or other specified members of HHMI management, or a whistleblower and fraud reporting service retained by HHMI.
-The whistleblower and fraud reporting service will promptly forward reports it receives under this policy to the following members of HHMI management for follow-up: director of Internal Audit; vice president and chief financial officer; assistant controller; and vice president and general counsel.
-The service will also provide informational copies of reports to others in HHMI management, including the executive vice president and chief operating officer.
+As outlined in the Whistleblower and Fraud Reporting Procedures, you may report through any of several avenues, including HHMI supervisors; the Director of Internal Audit; the Vice President and Chief Financial Officer; the Assistant Controller; the Vice President and General Counsel; or a third-party whistleblower and fraud reporting service retained by HHMI.
+If you wish to make an anonymous report, you may do so through the whistleblower and fraud reporting service, which will not require you to give your name or other identifying information.

 All HHMI employees are expected to provide assistance as requested in investigations of reports made under this policy.